ArinGitPort/OnlineShopWebsite/orderhistorylifoEnabled.md

 // Initialize search variables
 $searchQuery = "";
-$searchPerformed = false; // Track if a search has been performed

 // Check if the search form has been submitted if ($_SERVER["REQUEST_METHOD"] == "POST" && isset($_POST['searchProduct'])) {
     $searchProduct = $conn->real_escape_string($_POST['searchProduct']);
     // Search in 'productname', 'id', and 'category'
     $searchQuery = " WHERE productname LIKE '%$searchProduct%' OR customername LIKE '%$searchProduct%' OR category LIKE '%$searchProduct%'";
-    $searchPerformed = true; // Set the flag to true
 }

 // Fetch added items from inventory